A PDE-Based Analysis of the Symmetric Two-Armed Bernoulli Bandit: Main results

 where

 which we will refer to as the \emph{homogeneous solution},

 which we will refer to as the \emph{non-homogeneous solution}, and

-Here $\Phi$ is the fundamental solution of \cref{eq:homogen_pde1}.
-In \cref{app:pde_soln}, we show that after a suitable change of variables the above convolutions are one dimensional, and $\Phi$ reduces to the fundamental solution of the 1D heat equation given in \cref{eq:phi}. \begin{lemma} A family of continuous solutions of \eqref{eq:value_pde} on $\R^3 \times [-T,0)$ with at most linear growth at infinity are given by
+where the convolutions are in the $\xi$ variables only and $\Phi$ is the fundamental solution of \cref{eq:homogen_pde1}.
+In \cref{app:pde_soln}, we show that after a suitable change of variables the above convolutions are one dimensional, and $\Phi$ reduces to the fundamental solution of the 1D heat equation in \cref{eq:phi}. \begin{lemma} A family of continuous solutions of \eqref{eq:value_pde} on $\R^3 \times (-\infty,0)$ with at most linear growth at infinity are given by

 where